voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

   .. group-tab:: CLI

-    The :ref:`fiftyone zoo <cli-fiftyone-zoo>` CLI command provides convenient utilities for working with datasets in the FiftyOne Dataset Zoo.
+    The :ref:`fiftyone zoo datasets <cli-fiftyone-zoo-datasets>` CLI command provides convenient utilities for working with datasets in the FiftyOne Dataset Zoo.

 .. note::